 - Inspect your dam monthly for leaks, erosion damage, or pulled drains.

 - Don’t allow any trees to grow on the dam.
 Grass should be the only vegetation on the dam, front and back.
 When trees die, their root ball decays, leaving a void in the dam.

 - Minimize beaver and muskrat activity.
 They love to burrow into the dam for their dens.
 The dens will eventually collapse causing voids in the dam.

 - Maintain a working trash rack on your standpipe (vertical drain pipe).
-Make sure to keep top of trash rack debris free, especially after heavy rain events.
+Make sure to keep the top of the trash rack debris-free, especially after heavy rain events.

 - Keep your siphon vent clear of obstructions on your siphon drainage system.